mattrussi/gitlab-com-runbooks/troubleshooting/redis.md

 ### Symptoms

-You see alerts like `FailedToGetRedisMetrics`.
+You see alerts like `FailedToCollectRedisMetrics`.

 ### Possible checks